asherk7/Scientific-Calculator/README.md

 # Scientific-Calculator
-Created a scientific calculator on Python using the Tkinter module
+Created a scientific calculator on Python
+Used the Tkinter module to create the GUI for the calculator, and used the math module for the calculations